rwadds/legendary-computing-machine-quake3/README.md

 ## FPS
 - Runs at ~100fps (asking for 120) but has 0 optimizations
 - Running on M4 Pro 2704x1384 composited

+## Current limitations
+- has no collision detection (it's like Minecraft creative mode) you fly everywhere
+- no weapons
+- no bots spawning currently
+- loopback network only
+- no jumping (see above)